 Suzy makes this soup with crawfish, a Louisiana staple.
-I’m pretty sure everyone in Louisiana loves crawfish!
-We substitute shrimp now, since it’s easier to find.
+I'm pretty sure everyone in Louisiana loves crawfish!
+We substitute shrimp, since it's easier to find in the west where we live now.

 Textures and Flavors

 Shrimp and Artichoke bisque is creamy, with firm pieces of shrimp.
-The flavor of shrimp, the mildly sweet-tang of artichoke hearts, and the zip from green onions and garlic, create a delightful blend.
+It's much like a crab bisque, lobster bisque or other seafood bisque.
+The flavor of shrimp, the mildly sweet-tang of artichoke hearts, and the zip from green onions and garlic, create a delightful blend in this creamy soup.
 The half and half and butter add a richness and a velvety mouth feel.

 Appetizer or Mains Dish

-This soup is great as an appetizer or main dish.
+The best soup recipe, shrimp and artichoke bisque is a great appetizer soup or entree.
 Serve it with a loaf of crusty bread and a salad for a memorable dinner.
 The recipe starts by browning green onions and garlic just until the butter melts.
 Next, add flour to make a roux (blending butter and flour).
 Add chicken broth slowly to the roux and bring to a boil.

 A Bit of Louisiana Spice!

-Then add artichoke hearts and seasoning — a few dashes of Tabasco and some good ol’ Tony Chachere’s Original Creole Seasoning — now your talking!
+Then add artichoke hearts and seasoning -- a few dashes of Tabasco and some good ol' Tony Chachere's Original Creole Seasoning -- now your talking!
 These essential Louisiana spices add just a touch of heat.
-Don’t worry, this is not a hot, spicy dish.
+Don't worry, this is not a hot, spicy dish.
+Fortunately you can find Tabasco brand pepper sauce and Tony Chachere's Cajun seasoning at most supermarkets across the U.S.A.

 This is one of those special soups you’ll be talking about the next day and want to make again and again.
 It’s so flavorful and just plain delicious.